johan12345/CarND-Object-Detection-Project/writeup.md

 Below I inserted plots of losses and learning rates in all the experiments, taken from TensorBoard.
 The sections below explain what has been changed in each experiment.

+As the provided code for evaluation is a separate script that runs only once, the validation losses are only shown for the final state of the training as opposed to a continuous curve for each iteration.

 <img alt="loss plots" src="resources/loss_plots.png" width="100%"/>\
 *Figure 3: Loss curves of all training runs. orange: reference, pink: Experiment 1, brown: Experiment 2, light blue: Experiment 3, dark blue: Experiment 4.*